Wendy’s Policy and Practice

 Wendy’s Approach to Animal Care and Welfare

 To serve our customers the best food, we start with the best ingredients which come from suppliers who share in our vision of safe, wholesome and consistent food.
-As part of this standard, we source only North American meat and only source chicken, beef and pork from animals raised for high-quality meat from suppliers who meet or exceed our standards for animal care, quality, and food safety.
+As part of this standard, only source chicken, beef and pork from animals raised for high-quality meat from suppliers who meet or exceed our standards for animal care, quality, and food safety.
 For us, this means making investments like:

 - Market hogs raised for sausage and bacon; not sows (or mother pigs) raised for breeding